cosmoswafer/adventofjs/Challenge11/README.md

 We have two sets of variable in different scope.
 Under the expand scope, it will apply another set of varibales to change the interface.

+Added CSS transition.

 ### JavaScript

+On the click event, we can use the `currentTarget` to access out element which we binded the event.
+Normally the `target` property is the element which user clicked, not the parent element which was binded.